Maistho/cordova-sms-plugin/readme.md

             //CONFIGURATION
             var options = {
-                replaceLineBreaks: false, // true to replace \n by a new line, false by default
+                replaceLineBreaks: false // true to replace \n by a new line, false by default };
-                android: {
-                    intent: 'INTENT'  // send SMS with the native android SMS messaging
-                    //intent: '' // send SMS without open any other app }
-            };

             var success = function () { alert('Message sent successfully'); };